isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-CN/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-suite-features.md

 ## <a name="office-365-video"></a>Office 365 视频

-Office 365 视频是全公司范围内的安全目标，可供跨设备上载、共享和发现视频，由 Microsoft Azure 媒体服务提供技术支持。Office 365 视频可帮助查看者参与其中且随时掌握最新资讯，从而广泛传播思想，并帮助组织保持一致。若要了解详细信息，请参阅 [Introducing Office 365 Video](https://www.microsoft.com/en-us/microsoft-365/blog/2014/11/18/introducing-office-365-video/)（Office 365 视频简介）。
+Office 365 Video is a secure, company-wide destination where you can upload, share and discover videos across your devices—powered by Microsoft Azure Media Services.
+Office 365 Video can help keep viewers engaged and informed, to communicate ideas broadly, and for organizations to be in unison.
+To learn more, see [Introducing Office 365 Video](https://www.microsoft.com/en-us/microsoft-365/blog/2014/11/18/introducing-office-365-video/).

 ## <a name="onenote-class-notebook"></a>OneNote 课堂笔记本